Jefino9488/Fastboot-Flasher/README.md

 ### Thank You

-Thank you for choosing the Universal Fastboot Flasher.
+Thank you for choosing the Fastboot Flasher.
 Happy flashing!

 ---